 The Northern Ireland Biobank (NIB) is a collaborative project between Queens University Belfast (QUB) and the Belfast Health and Social Care Trust (BHSCT).
-The vision of the biobank is to host and distribute a collection of well defined, quality assured biological samples to support translational research programmes in Northern Ireland and beyond.
+The vision of the biobank is to host and distribute collections of well defined, quality assured biological samples to support translational research programmes in Northern Ireland and beyond.

 OREC NI Report